 IC-DISC tax law changes

 Most DISC structures result in tax savings through the tax rate arbitrage between ordinary income and the qualified dividend rate, or by allowing a C corporation to effectively deduct dividend payments.
-The rate changes enacted under the Tax Cuts and Jobs Act did reduce the tax advantages that this structure provides to some extent, but legislative and economic changes in response to the COVID-19 pandemic have served to restore some of the value to the IC-DISC strategy.
+The rate changes enacted under the Tax Cuts and Jobs Act (TCJA) did reduce the tax advantages that this structure provides to some extent, but legislative and economic changes in response to the COVID-19 pandemic have served to restore some of the value to the IC-DISC strategy.
 Also bolstering some of the DISC’s value was a 2021 Ninth Circuit ruling that reinforced the value of a Roth IRA-owned IC-DISC structure.
+The One, Big, Beautiful Bill (OBBB), enacted in July 2025, didn’t make changes that directly affected the impact of the IC-DISC, but it does have several changes that could indirectly impact the calculation of the DISC commissions and potential benefit.

 Supply chain disruption and IC-DISC

-With global supply chains facing disruption, many exporters have been forced to find new sources for the materials that go into the goods they send overseas.
+With global supply chains facing disruption from changing tariffs and trade policies, many exporters have worked to find new domestic sources for the materials that go into the goods they send overseas.
 Because the IC-DISC commission calculation is based on percentages of net export income from products meeting domestic content thresholds, exporters who tapped into new domestic supplies may have increased their percentages of qualified export sales.
 For those who may have considered using this entity in the past and dismissed it, a significant onshoring of the supply chain into the United States could modify the commission calculation and tip the scales in favor of implementing an IC-DISC.

 Section 174 amortization and IC-DISC